 Every platform’s VR library starts out small, and the PlayStation VR 2’s is no different.
 It’s not helped by the fact that it isn’t backward-compatible with PSVR games.
 Still, there are some winners already, including Gran Turismo 7, Resident Evil Village, No Man’s Sky, and Horizon Call of the Mountain.
-The Resident Evil 4 remake will get a VR mode at a later date, and more must-have VR games are likely on the way.
+The Resident Evil 4 remake now has a free VR mode, too.

 For Gran Turismo 7 and other driving game aficionados, you might want a stellar racing wheel for the PS5.
 The Thrustmaster T248 is a good one, says The Verge’s former editor Sam Byford, whose taste in gaming hardware I put a lot of trust in.
 The T248 is a force-feedback wheel and pedal setup, and it’s compatible with PS5, PS4, and PC.
 It has a great look, with a leathery grip around the wheel, and it’s fairly easy to set up on a PS5.
 The pedals connect to the wheel, which attaches to your console via USB.
 It’s worth noting that the T248 requires an external power supply.